burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 easily.
 The possibility to use dot (`.`) in the names of modules allows adapting it to make it easier to see the relation between modules and their submodules.
 Dots were explicitly allowed in module names to facilitate such hierarchical naming.

 2. *Use Module Partitions.* Submodules can be imported individually by the rest of the application because they are just modules.
-Module partitions are only visible within a module.
+Module partitions are not.
+They are only visible within a module.
 ```cpp
 // internals.cpp – Module implementation file for the internals partition